qlik-oss/core-file-connectivity-service/docs/strategies.md

 ## OneDrive

 Download files from OneDrive using OAuth 2.0 authentication flow.
-The only requirement is that the file name is specified .
+The only requirement is that the file name is specified.

 #### Run example:

-- Move files in [data/](/data) to the a root of Onedrive (https://onedrive.live.com/).
+- Move files in [data/](/data) to the a root of [Onedrive](https://onedrive.live.com/).
 - Start QIX Engine
 - Run: node examples/onedrive.js
 - Follow the instructions in the console